Rikuron/BPS-Mongo/README.md

 ## Environment Variables

-- Backend uses a `.env` file for configuration (MongoDB URI, JWT secret, port, etc.).
+- Backend uses a `.env` file for configuration (MongoDB URI, JWT secret, port, email credentials, etc.).
-- Frontend configuration can be found in `frontend/src/config/api.js` for API base URLs and other settings.
+- Frontend configuration can be found in `frontend/src/config/api.js` for API base URLs.
+The contact form uses the `/api/send-email` endpoint.

 ---